sujitsherkar45/Brazilian-E-Commerce-Project/README.md

    - Raw CSV files hosted on **GitHub** and a subset stored in a **SQL Database**.
    - Used **Azure Data Factory (ADF)** pipelines to ingest data from:
      - GitHub (via HTTP connector).
-     - SQL Database (via JDBC connection).
+     - SQL Database (via python-api connection).
    - Landed all raw data into **Azure Data Lake Storage Gen2 (ADLS Gen2)** under the **Bronze layer**.

 2. **Data Transformation & Enrichment**